LCAR

 Tune in to The LCAR Corner, a real estate podcast based right here in Lancaster, PA!

-Join our host, LCAR Executive Mike Berk, as he meets with industry leaders and professionals in this exclusive podcast for LCAR Members.
+Join our host, LCAR Executive Director Mike Berk, as he meets with industry leaders and professionals in this exclusive podcast for LCAR Members.

-New Episodes Available Monthly | Available to stream on Podbean and Spotify!
+New Episodes Available Monthly | Available to stream on Podbean, Apple Music, and Spotify!

 Listen Now